 Emergency Response Training Online Refresher (Technician Level 3)

 Emergency Response Refresher Training Classroom (Technician Level 3)

 Workers that are required to have OSHA HAZWOPER 40 must-have annual refresher training to maintain certification and stay up to date on new training updates, changes made to the standard or improvements in technology.
 Refresher training also helps employees retain their original knowledge and tools to keep safe on the job.

 Do you need HAZWOPER Refresher Training?

 OSHA State Plans

-Right now, 22 states have OSHA State Plans that cover private-sector employees plus state and local government workers.
-Six states have OSHA State Plans that only cover state and local government workers.
-If you are in one of these states, you will be required to follow the state plan, regulations, and rules they supersede the OSHA requirements.
-So check the state requirements before you get training to find out what you need.
+As of the date of this article, 22 U.S. states have their own OSHA State Plans covering private-sector employees and state and local government workers.
+Six states have OSHA State Plans covering ONLY state and local government employees.
+If you are in one of these states, you are required to follow the state plan, regulations, and rules as they supersede Federal OSHA requirements.
+Check state requirements before training to insure you get the proper certification.

 Want the full list of states that have state plans?
 Check out our OSHA Federal regulations VS State Plans Blog Post!

 This post covers a lot of topics!
 In summary: We first discussed what is 40 Hour HAZWOPER and What is 40 Hour HAZWOPER Training.
 We covered "Who needs HAZWOPER Training" including the work environments that require OSHA 40-Hour HAZWOPER and, we also reviewed "The HAZWOPER Standard" and "Who The HAZWOPER Standard applies to".